Traditional Approach to Natural Language Processing

 1. Medieval NLP: Methods and Strategies in Use

-The traditional forms of NLP methods have two approaches, rule based and statistical approach.
-In rule based approaches, linguists and domain experts develop a set of synthetic rules that is based on grammar of language.
-On the contrary, statistical NLP employs a mathematical model based on large data text that has a derived probability.
-The other form of traditional NLP methods are early machine learning algorithms which do not employ deep learning, for instance Naive Bayes and Support vector machines (SVM).
+The traditional forms of NLP methods have rule-based and statistical approaches.
+In rule-based approaches, linguists and domain experts develop a set of synthetic regulations based on language and grammar.
+On the contrary, statistical NLP employs a mathematical model based on extensive data text with a derived probability.
+The other form of traditional NLP methods is early machine learning algorithms that do not use deep learning, for instance, Naïve Bayes and Support vector machines (SVM).

 2. Rule-Based Methods

-Natural Language processing using a rule-based approach is dependent on rules that linguists make, spanning across the syntax, morphology and semantics of the language.
-By devising these rules, it allows the computations to interpret language constructs in a more organized way.
+Natural language processing using a rule-based approach depends on rules that linguists make, spanning the language’s syntax, morphology, and semantics.
+Distinguishing these rules allows the computations to interpret language constructs in a more organized way.

 Regular Expressions

-Regular expressions (regex) are strings of characters which sets out a pattern to all searches made upon text featured in strings, primarily to search.
+Regular expressions (regex) are strings of characters that set out a pattern for all searches made upon text featured in strings, primarily to search.
 Email and phone numbers, as well as text patterns, can be automated with regex.
 While they are not in-depth linguistically, since regular expressions are built upon patterns within languages, they are great for string pattern matching.

 Example: